-As an employee of our parent holding company, the 2019 bonus payable to Ms. Doran was paid in full on or before March 15, 2020.
+As employees of our parent holding company, the 2020 bonuses payable to Mr. Myron and Ms. Doran were paid in full on or before March 15, 2021.
+Pursuant to his employment agreement, Mr. D'Orazio's bonus was also paid in full on or before March 15, 2021.
 The bonuses payable to Messrs.
-McCafferty and Heinlein, as segment employees, were paid two-thirds on or before March 15, 2020, with the remainder to be paid on or before the one-year anniversary of such date, provided that they remain employed by the Company at the time bonuses are paid in the ordinary course.
+Schmitzer, McCafferty and Heinlein, as segment employees, were paid two-thirds on or before March 15, 2021, with the remainder to be paid on or before the one-year anniversary of such date, provided that they remain employed by the Company at the time bonuses are paid in the ordinary course.

 Equity Awards.
 Equity awards are made to our executive officers from the Company's 2014 Long-Term Incentive Plan (the "2014 LTIP").
 The equity awards are intended as long-term compensation to align the interests of our executive officers with our shareholders, in that an increase in the price of our common shares will benefit both our executive officers and shareholders.
-The equity awards are also designed to retain and motivate our executive officers.
+The equity awards are also designed to retain and motivate our executive officers, in that they typically vest in equal installments over a three-year period following the grant date.